 Paul gives a short list denoting some of the mysteries of God: Jesus came to

-provides to do His will that we could never do without receiving His power.
-We believe in Jesus by faith that comes to us from a
+Him.
+We believe in Jesus by faith that comes from a

 different realm.
 Even preaching the gospel is a mystery, both the act of

-don’t is simply God choosing us.
-Jesus walked the earth among mortal men,
+don’t is that God chooses us (Jn 15-16).
+Jesus walked the earth as a mortal man,

 finding Him, which the Old Testament says to do (2 Chronicles 15-2), but the

-New Testament revelation speaks of God calling and choosing us to be His true
+New Testament speaks of God calling and choosing us to be His worshippers, the whole process

 God is mysterious, and if we lose that sense of wonder, it is a sign we have